Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- Central Michigan has combined with its opponents to score more than 72 points just twice this season.
+- Central Michigan and its opponents have scored at least 75 points or more only one time this season.

-- Kent State and its opponents have combined to score more than 72 points in three of nine games this season.
+- Kent State's games have gone over 75 points in three of nine chances this season.

 Central Michigan Stats and Trends

-- This season, the Chippewas have just one against the spread win in four games as a favorite of 3 points or more.

-- Central Michigan's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Central Michigan's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- Central Michigan is 2-1 against the spread and 2-1 overall this season when the team scores more than 34.9 points.
+- When Central Michigan records more than 34.9 points, it is 2-1 against the spread and 2-1 overall.

 - The Chippewas average 52.5 fewer yards per game (442.8) than the Golden Flashes give up per outing (495.3).

-- When Central Michigan totals more than 495.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Central Michigan piles up over 495.3 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year, the Chippewas have eight turnovers, 12 fewer than the Golden Flashes have takeaways (20).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.